Permit Required? Required

 3

-Building inspectors verify structural integrity and zoning setbacks.
+Building inspectors review for structural integrity and zoning setbacks.
+Typical turnaround is 5–10 business days.

 4

-Pay valuation-based fees to activate the building permit.
+Pay the valuation-based fee to activate the permit.
+Keep the permit card on site during construction.

 5